-In this chapter, we will learn how to use the Visual Basic Application (VBA) program to first create a form and then to draw an AutoCAD entity automatically.
-We reiterate many elements of the previous lesson, but now we add the capability to add a line in AutoCAD Model Space.
-Eventually in following chapters, we will add circle, arcs, text and dimensions, placing entities on specific layers, having multiple views and soon we will be completing entire drawings in seconds.
+In this chapter, we will learn how to use the Visual Basic Application (VBA) program to first create a form and then to generate drawings automatically.
+We reiterate many elements of the previous lesson, but now we add the capability to add lines, circles and arcs in AutoCAD Model Space.
+Eventually in following chapters, we add text and dimensions, placing entities on specific layers, having multiple views and soon we will be completing entire drawings in seconds.